Cmackeydev/CCNA-Roadmap-of-a-junior-network-Engineer-/Daily_progression.md

 SO i did the lab.
 I hope to read at least 50 pages later  , 100 pages would be great , so ill try to get to it.

 I am on page 1104 now.
 I just finished with te chapter about QoS.
 Nexy chapter is abut FHRP  i hope to finish it tomorrow and do a customized labs about it.

+## 1/24/2025

+I finished the chapter on FHRP. im on page 1150 now.
+The actual version of CCNA does not focus on FHRP configuration.
+But i will still do a simple lab.
+I will use HSRP as the protocol on my simple lab.
+I ' ll try to quickly finish the lab so i can continue to read hope to get to pages 1200 today.

+I did the lab a simple one as usual.

+## 1/25/2025

+Did nothing today. tried to read but didnt.